grishatop1/mync/README.md

 # mync

-**mync** - python radio station app
+**mync** - Python radio station app

+Listen to music together in sync!
+Request from server's songlist or upload your own songs.

 ## Requirements

-**mync** requires **pygame** because it uses pygame's mixer module for playing audio `pip install pygame` and that's all you need to run app.
+**mync** requires **pygame** because it uses pygame's mixer module for playing audio Run `pip install pygame` in your CLI and that's all you need to run the app.

 ## Usage
-First you need to run `server.py`, if someone other hosts the server then simply run `main.py` .
+In order to serve music as server, you need to copy your .mp3 files to the `sharedmusic` folder, and then run `server.py`.
+Share the IP from the console with your friends.

+If someone else is hosting the server, just run `main.py` to launch the GUI client window.
+Choose a username and input the IP your server host gave you.

-Have fun.
+Have fun!